MicrosoftDocs/azure-docs/articles/aks/acs-aks-migration.md

 ## Differences between Kubernetes clusters

 AKS clusters and non-AKS Kubernetes clusters provide different capabilities and options.
+For example, AKS supports a limited set of [regions](https://docs.microsoft.com/azure/aks/quotas-skus-regions).

+AKS is a managed service with a hosted Kubernetes control plane.
+You might need to modify your applications if you've previously modified the configuration of your ACS masters.

 The following table provides details on the important technology differences.

 | Cluster type | Managed Disks | Multiple Node Pools | Windows Server|
 |-----------------------------------------|----------|